Graph Generation Powered with LLMs for Boosting Multivariate Time-Series Representation Learning: Related Work

 \subsection{LLMs for Time-Series Data}

-In recent years, the rise of LLMs has marked a paradigm shift, establishing them as a powerful complement to DL models.
-With the capability to memorize extensive general knowledge through billions of parameters, LLMs encapsulate the vast semantic knowledge of sensors and the underlying relations of the knowledge, offering a promising solution to reduce the bias within the graph solely derived from MTS data and thus improving the graph quality.
+With the capability to encode extensive knowledge through numerous parameters, LLMs can encapsulate universal sensor knowledge and underlying relationships of the knowledge, offering a promising solution to empower MTS graph generation by reducing biases.